Shake Your Head

 "Shake Your Head" is a song by American pop rock group Was (Not Was).
-It was originally released in 1983 on the album Born to Laugh at Tornadoes.
-In 1992, it was re-recorded and remixed by house music producer Steve "Silk" Hurley, and features actress Kim Basinger alongside a re-recorded Ozzy Osbourne on vocals.
-It appears on the group's compilation album, Hello Dad...
-I'm in Jail.
+It was originally released in 1983 by Geffen Records on their second album, Born to Laugh at Tornadoes (1983), with Ozzy Osbourne on vocals.
+A 1992 re-recording, remixed by house music producer Steve "Silk" Hurley, with actress Kim Basinger and a re-recorded Osbourne on vocals, was released as a single and on the group's third compilation album, Hello Dad...
+I'm in Jail (1992).

 Background

 The original version features Black Sabbath singer Ozzy Osbourne on lead vocals.
-A pre-fame Madonna had auditioned for the vocal but was not used on the final release.
+Madonna had auditioned for the vocal but was not used on the final release.

 In 1992, it was re-recorded and remixed by house music producer Steve "Silk" Hurley, and features actress Kim Basinger alongside a re-recorded Ozzy Osbourne on vocals.
 It appeared on the group's compilation album Hello Dad...
 I'm in Jail.

-The original plan was to restore Madonna's vocals to the track for the re-release, but she refused to grant permission, hence Basinger was approached instead.
+The original plan for the re-release was to restore Madonna's vocals to the track, but she refused to grant permission, hence Basinger was approached instead.
 However, Madonna's restored vocals were accidentally released on two occasions.
 A full Madonna vocal appears on the two-LP and double-cassette formats of compilation release Now Dance 92, entitled the 12-inch mix.
 The CD format of this compilation includes the regular 7-inch mix, however.
-Secondly, on the 12-inch and CD single formats of Was (Not Was)'s follow-up single, "Somewhere in America (There's a Street Named after My Dad)", there is a Dub Mix of "Shake Your Head" which uses several of Madonna's vocals.
+The 12-inch and CD single formats of Was (Not Was)'s follow-up single, "Somewhere in America (There's a Street Named after My Dad)", includes a Dub Mix of "Shake Your Head" which uses several of Madonna's vocals.
 Although the song did not chart in the US, it was the band's biggest commercial success across the Atlantic, reaching number four on the UK Singles Chart.

 There are several versions of the 1992 remake: